DuckieLaboratory/Privacy-Policy/README.md

 ### Contact

-For any concerns about this Policy or the Bot's operation, please use the following email contact: support@duckie.xyz
+For any concerns about this Policy or the Bot's operation, please use the following email contact: support@wildhunter.xyz

 Any of this data, besides the **Discord User ID** (which is kept solely for preventing exploits), can be requested to be removed through our "/account delte" command.
 By doing this, all your data will be removed from the database.